timbru/draft-sidrops-vrp-notation/draft-ietf-sidrops-vrp-notation-01.md

 # Acknowledgements

 Thanks to Nan Geng for the editorial feedback.
+Thanks to Randy Bush for suggesting to allow only one possible notation for AS numbers.

 {backmatter}